rancher/docs/content/rancher/v2.x/en/tasks/global-configuration/authentication/github/_index.md

 	>**What's an Authorization Callback URL?**
 	>
-	>The Authorization Callback URL is the URL where users to begin using your application (i.e. the splash screen).
+	>The Authorization Callback URL is the URL where users go to begin using your application (i.e. the splash screen).

-	>When you use external authentication, sign on authentication does not actually take place in your application.
+	>When you use external authentication, authentication does not actually take place in your application.
 Instead, authentication takes place externally (in this case, GitHub).
-After this external authorization completes successfully, the Authorization Callback URL is the location that the user reenters your application.
+After this external authentication completes successfully, the Authorization Callback URL is the location where the user re-enters your application.

 5. From GitHub, copy the **Client ID** and **Client Secret**.
-Paste them into {{< product >}}.
+Paste them into Rancher.

 	>**Where do I find the Client ID and Client Secret?**
 	>